Healthy Homes Assessment Glenside

 Home Assessments Glenside for Rental Properties

-• Is the sub floor space insulated and is a ground moisture barrier in place?
+• Is the sub floor space covered in insulation and is there a ground moisture barrier in place?

 • Does the heat pump have sufficient capacity?

-• Does the house have sufficient ventilation including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties